bminortx/bminortx.github.io/_posts/2015-05-31-Rise-Of-AI-Two.md

 ## The Here and Now: Prediction and Control ##

 This newfound computation speed is allowing for things that weren't quite possible a decade ago.
 One of the most striking examples here is the advent of the self-driving car.
-Cars that know not only where they need to go but also how to get there might seem like an amazing magic trick (or a one-way ticket to the ICU, depending on your technological stance), yet the speed of GPU processing, along with a lot of smart code, make it possible.
+Cars that know not only where they need to go but also how to get there might seem like an amazing trick (or a one-way ticket to the ICU, depending on your technological stance), yet the speed of GPU processing, along with a lot of smart code, is making it happen.
 Tesla even announced a future over-the-air update that adds [fully autonomous driving](http://bit.ly/1ECvrBw) to their Model S. This feat was powered by a whole lot of parallel algorithms and, what else, the high-performance GPUs Tesla has in every car, compliments of a partnership with NVIDIA.
 Given that the Tesla is virtually a computer on wheels, this kind of hardware is not only convenient, but also vital for the safety of the passengers inside.
 Other self-driving cars share a similar story; GPUs and parallel algorithms allow an autonomous machine to both perceive and act upon their environment.

 That example aside, cars have a long way to go before they're turned into hyper-intelligent rolling doom machines.
 Here's NVIDIA CEO Jen-Hsun Huang<span class="ref"><span class="refnum">[2]</span><span class="refbody">Does anyone else think he sounds like Nicolas Cage?
 He makes his appearance about halfway in, for reference; you be the judge.</span></span> showing off their new vehicle-embedded street object identification system.